-Dirty Laundry with cool drummer Jennifer Ellison
+Dirty Laundry with rock drummer Jennifer Ellison

 Our series of Dirty Laundry interviews continues this month with the stylish and cool Jennifer Ellison.
 Jennifer is the drummer in Nashville rockers Bearing Torches, favs in the Laundry office and tipped for great success in 2018 with their latest releases Come On and Summerbreak.